-The wine and spirits trading and production company, headquartered in Petersbach in Alsace, was founded in 1979 by Joseph Helfrich.
-In the meantime it counts in France the largest in the industry.
+The trading and production company for wines and spirits with headquarters in Petersbach in Alsace was founded in 1979 by Joseph Helfrich.
+In the meantime, it counts in France among the largest in the industry.
 The GCF Group employs more than 1,400 people in 16 companies.
-With sales of 350 million bottles in 2007, annual sales amounted to 680 million euros, 70% of which was exported.
-In France, societies are in the regions Alsace (Arthur Metz), Bordeaux (Les Caves de Landiras and Crus et Domaines de France), Burgundy (Pasquier Desvignes), Languedoc-Roussillon (Domaine de la Baume), Loire (Laughter) and law (La Maison du Vigneron).
-Abroad branches are maintained in China and Japan, as in Germany in Oppenheim and Mainz-Hechtsheim (Rhineland-Palatinate).
+The annual turnover in 2007 with sales of 350 million bottles was 680 million euros, of which 70% was exported.
+In France, companies are based in the regions Alsace (Arthur Metz), Bordeaux (Les Caves de Landiras and Crus et Domaines de France), Burgundy (Pasquier Desvignes), Languedoc-Roussillon (Domaine de la Baume), Loire (Lacheteau) and law (La Maison du Vigneron) entertain.
+You have branches abroad in China and Japan, as in Germany in Oppenheim and Mainz-Hechtsheim (Rhineland-Palatinate).

-In 1991, the brand JP Chenet was created, which remains to this day the most successful and best-selling French brand wine developed worldwide.
-Under this label a wide range of varietal wines, cuvées and sparkling wines from different French regions is produced.
-They are filled in idiosyncratic bottles with, for example, gently curved neck.
-Other brands are Bellingham, Grand Sud and Calvet Bordeaux (cooperation South Africa), Concannon and Glen Ellen (TWG California Cooperation), as well as La Baume in the wine area; vodka Yeltsin and Brut Dargent Sekt.
-At the headquarters in Petersbach, one million bottles per day can be bottled, labeled and distributed.
-In 2008 were from the German company Racke the brand wines Amselfelder.
-Amselkeller, Bongeronde and Viala, as well as their Beriebsstätte bought in Mainz-Hechtsheim.
+In 1991 the JP Chenet brand was created, which is still the most successful and best-selling French brand wine developed worldwide.
+A wide range of different grape wines, blends and sparkling wines from different French regions are produced under this label.
+They are filled into idiosyncratic bottles with, for example, a gently curved neck.
+Other brands include Bellingham, Grand Sud and Calvet Bordeaux (South Africa cooperation), Concannon and Glen Ellen (cooperation TWG California), as well as La Baume in the wine area; vodka Jelzin and Brut Dargent sparkling wine.
+One million bottles can be filled, labeled and sold a day at the headquarters in Petersbach.
+In 2008 the German company Racke the branded wines Amselfelder.
+Amselkeller, Bongeronde and Viala, as well as their operating facility in Mainz-Hechtsheim.
 Grand Chais de France is now one of the largest wine companies in the world,